Nallavanukku Nallavan: Casting and filming

-Rajinikanth was cast Manickam and Raadhika as Uma.
-Raadhika was cast after the producers were impressed with her performance in the Telugu film Bava Maradallu (1984).
+Rajinikanth was cast Manickam and Radhika as Uma.
+Radhika was cast after the producers were impressed with her performance in the Telugu film Bava Maradallu (1984).
 Muthuraman believed it would be innovative to see a heroic actor play a negative character, so he approached Karthik for the role of Vinod.
 He initially refused as he was not interested in portraying a negative character, but after Saravanan promised to cast him in a heroic role in a later film (which would become 1985's Nalla Thambi), he agreed.
 Visu, in addition to working as screenwriter, also appeared as Vinod's father Gangadharan.

 The song "Vechukkava" was shot on a set resembling a five-star hotel with 200 television sets used.
 The song "Unnaithane" was intended to be shot at Kerala, but could not due to heavy rain there.
 Instead, it was shot at Muttukaadu due to its atmosphere resembling that of Kerala.
 One scene in the film involving a strike was based on a real incident which happened at TVS Motor Company.
 For another scene, picturised on Rajinikanth and Karthik and shot at AVM Studios, Babu lied on a bed-sheet spread over the floor to film it from a new angle.

 The climax was initially very sentimental and, according to Saravanan, a poetic finish.
 While watching the double positive, he was dissatisfied since Nallavanukku Nallavan was primarily an action film and felt a gentle climax would not be suitable.
 Both Rajinikanth and Muthuraman preferred the sentimental climax, but Saravanan remained adamant.
 The film was already cleared by the Censor Board with the sentimental climax, but it was decided to reshoot the film with an action-packed climax and submit that too to the Board, then decide which one to keep based on audience reactions; the audience preferred the action-packed climax.
+The climax fight scene was shot at Kallikottai, Kerala.